cnguyen46/FarMart/README.md

 FarMarT project

 This is the project for class CSCE 156 - SEC 150.
+Spring 2023
 The project should be used for stuyding purpose.
 Copying the code on here for submiting the assignment is prohibited, and I won't hold any responsible if you are caught.